 The historic village of Almonte straddles Ontario’s Mississippi River.
 This is one of a number of heritage towns in Lanark County, a rural region of rolling countryside that starts at the western boundary of Ottawa.
 Visitors exploring the region can learn about maple syrup production, discover artisans studios, paddle the extensive waterways or relax at a spa.
 The Mill of Kintail Conservation Area is a 154-acre natural heritage site in the Ottawa Valley, 10 minutes from Almonte.

 In the News: The typed rules for basketball, written by James Naismith in Dec.
 1891, were auctioned in Dec.
 2010.
-They had been owned by his family and were sold for $4 million US, with the money going to a children's charity: (CTV Report).
-The 20th Annual Naismith 3 on 3 Basketball Festival, which draws as many as 100 teams (rookie to 35 categories), will take place on the streets of Almonte on Saturday Aug 10th, 2013.
+They had been owned by his family and were sold for $4 million US, with the money going to a children’s charity.
+The annual Naismith 3 on 3 Basketball Festival, which draws as many as 100 teams (rookie to 35 categories), takes place on the streets of Almonte on a Saturday in early August.

 31-51 Clyde Street, Almonte, Lanark County, Ontario K0A 1A0, Canada